MLB Rumors: Phillies Should Wait For Mike Trout Instead Of Chasing Harper And Machado, ‘PennLive’ Opines

 While Jones acknowledged that Harper could potentially tally 45 home runs while playing home games at the hitter-friendly Citizens Bank Park, he added that the Phillies’ “glory days” ended when they started signing “quick-hit mercenary” free agents.
 Jones also brought up how former Phillies slugger Ryan Howard underperformed after signing a massive contract extension in 2012, as further detailed in this 2014 report from Business Insider, and how several other superstars signed to long-term contracts in the past failed to live up to expectations.

-“Know why nobody is budging in this game of chicken between [Harper’s agent, Scott Boras] and all the potential Harper suitors?
+“Know why nobody is budging in this game of chicken between [Harper’s agent Scott Boras] and all the potential Harper suitors?
 Are you sick of the wait?
 Maybe some GMs and owners have finally figured out that long-term big-money contracts aren’t the answer,” Jones opined.

 Mike Trout on Phillies speculation: 'I can't predict the future' https://t.co/5yp1u0MaHL via @CBSSports pic.twitter.com/V63VCFF8i7